-This is the base protocol which provides functionalities of network layer in OSI model.
-It provides the services to its user which can be TCP, UDP, SCTP etc. IP layer uses the services of underlying data link layer.
-For sending a packet out, the user of IP protocol, specify source ip address, destination ip address, and user data in a message and sends to the IP layer.
+This is the base protocol that provides functionalities of the network layer in the OSI model.
+It provides the services to its user which can be TCP, UDP, SCTP, etc. The IP layer uses the services of the underlying data link layer.
+For sending a packet out, the user of IP protocol, specify a source IP address, destination IP address, and user data in a message and sends it to the IP layer.

-Ip layer selects the outgoing link for the destination ip address.
-A node should have ip route table for routing.
-For an incoming packet, IP layer checks the destination ip address, if it matches with self address.
-Packet is sent to the user of IP layer.
-If the destination ip is a remote, ip then packet is forwarded to the next hope.
+Ip layer selects the outgoing link for the destination IP address.
+A node should have an IP route table for routing.
+For an incoming packet, the IP layer checks the destination IP address, if it matches with self-address.
+The packet is sent to the user of the IP layer.
+If the destination IP is a remote, IP then the packet is forwarded to the next hope.

 Transmission control protocol or TCP

-Its a transport layer level protocol in OSI model.
-Uses the service if IP layer and provides services to the application layer.
-The application layer have many example, like HTTP, SSH, Telnet etc. TCP is a connection oriented protocol.
+Its a transport layer level protocol in the OSI model.
+Uses the service if the IP layer and provides services to the application layer.
+The application layer has many examples, like HTTP, SSH, Telnet, etc. TCP is a connection-oriented protocol.
 Before sending any data.
-TCP layer setup a connection with the peer TCP.
-The connection setup phase is called three way handshake.
-There can be multiple user of TCP.
-Each user have its own specific port.
+TCP layer sets up a connection with the peer TCP.
+The connection setup phase is called the three-way handshake.
+There can be multiple users of TCP.
+Each user has its own specific port.
 E.g HTTP uses port number 80.

 File transfer protocol is used to transfer files from server to client and vice versa.
-FTP is an example of Application layer protocol in OSI model.
-It runs over TCP protocol.
-So like other application it uses a TCP port.
-The FTP server uses standard port 21.
-Almost all operating system have command line based FTP client.
+FTP is an example of the Application layer protocol as per the OSI model.
+It runs over TCP/IP protocol.
+So like other applications, it uses a TCP port.
+The FTP server uses standard port number 21 for FTP.
+Almost all operating systems have a command-line based FTP client.
 When a client wants to connect to the server, there is an authentication process.
-In authentication process the client passes user name and password.
-Although server can be configured to do not ask for client credentials.
+In the authentication process, the client passes the user name and password.
+Although the server can be configured to do not ask for client credentials.

-Secure shell is the protocol for doing remote login securely.
-Its a client-server based protocol.
-A client first setup a secure connection with the server then sends any data to the server.
+A secure shell is a protocol for doing remote login securely.
+It is a client-server based protocol.
+A client-first set up a secure connection with the server then sends any user data to the server.
 SSH runs over TCP/IP protocol.
-It uses standard tcp port 22.
-Once a user is connected to remote machine via ssh, he can issue all commands as he can do on local machine.
-The security feature on protocol make ssh preferable over telnet.
-This available of many operating systems.
-If not available on a OS, then a ssh client e.g putty can be downloaded.
+It uses standard TCP port 22.
+Once a user is connected to the remote machine via ssh, he can issue all commands as he can do on the local machine.
+The security feature on protocol makes ssh preferable over similar telnet.
+SSH is available for many operating systems.
+If not available on an OS, then an ssh client e.g putty can be downloaded.

 Telnet is a remote login client.
-It is based on client-server model.
+It is based on the client-server model.
 It is available on most of the operating systems.
-It uses tcp port 23 as standard telnet port.
-Its similar to ssh.
+It uses TCP port 23 as a standard telnet port.
+It is similar to ssh.
 But the communication is not encrypted.

-Stream Control Transmission Protocol or SCTP is one of the example of transport layer protocol.
+Stream Control Transmission Protocol or SCTP is one of the examples of transport layer protocol.
 It is relatively new as compared to other well know transport protocols like TCP, UDP.
-Uses services of IP layer.
+Uses the services of the IP layer.
 SCTP can be used in TCP style or as UDP style communications.
-The web based infrastructure is still based on TCP.
-But the communication in telecom network is based on SCTP.
-Now telephony uses sigtran , which runs over sctp.
+The web-based infrastructure is still based on TCP.
+But the communication in the telecom network is based on SCTP.
+Now telephony uses SIGTRAN, which runs over SCTP.

-User datagram protocol , is a transport layer protocol.
-It is not a connection oriented protocol like TCP.
+The user datagram protocol is a transport layer protocol.
+It is not a connection-oriented protocol like TCP.
 The UDP is prone to message loss.
-An application using UDP, need to implement the logic for recovery of lost messages.
+An application using UDP needs to implement the logic for the recovery of lost messages.
 UDP is fast as compare to TCP.